Today, I will speak about HTTP status codes.

 First of all, why do we need a status code?

-A status code is a little message from the server that tells you how things went with your request (if everything goes well, etc...).
+A status code is a little message from the server that tells you how things went with your request (if everything went well, etc...).

 So you can imagine how necessary it is to get feedback on the status of a request.